 Who it's good for: Couples who are on equal footing when it comes to income and debts, especially ones who are not yet married and haven't seriously discussed getting married.

 The couple: Agatha and Matt are in their late 20s and have been dating for a couple years.
 Neither has student loans or other debt to pay off, and their salaries are about the same, plus or minus $10,000.
 They have decided to start looking for a place together to rent, though marriage hasn't come up yet.

-In the case of Agatha and Matt, they should consider having a separate lease, so one isn’t on the hook if they break up.
+In the case of Agatha and Matt, they should consider having a separate lease, so one is off the hook if they break up.
 They should also think about setting up a formalized cohabitation agreement, and share how much each has in emergency savings, in case someone loses their job.
-Here are more resources if you’re thinking of cohabiting.
+Here are more resources if you're thinking of cohabiting.

 2. The "To Each According to His/Her Earnings" Approach

 What is is: Similar to the "We're All Equals Here" Approach, except each member contributes a percentage of income to the shared account, rather than a dollar value.

 Who it's good for: Couples--married and not--who earn unequal incomes, especially where the one earning more would like to have a shared lifestyle (dinners out and vacations) that is more than the lower earner could afford on his or her own.